 Growth slowdown in India temporary, expect momentum to improve going ahead: IMF chief

-Speaking here at the WEF 2020, she also said the world appears a better place in January 2020 compared to what it was when IMF announced its World Economic Outlook in October 2019.
+The world appears a better place in January 2020 compared to what it was when IMF announced its World Economic Outlook in October 2019, she said at the World Economic Forum (WEF) 2020 here.

 She said the factors driving this positive momentum include receding trade tension after the US-China first phase trade deal and synchronised tax cuts, among others.

-She, however, said a growth rate of 3.3 per cent is not fantastic for the world economy.
+She, however, said 3.3 per cent is not a fantastic growth rate for the world economy.

 On risks ahead for the global economy, the IMF chief listed factors like weakness in long-term productivity growth and low inflation.